Bereavement in Judaism: Visiting the gravesite

 Some have a custom to visit the cemetery on fast days (Shulchan Aruch Orach Chayim 559:10) and before Rosh Hashanah and Yom Kippur (581:4, 605), when possible, and for a Yahrzeit.
 During the first year the grave is often visited on the shloshim, and the yartzeit (but may be visited at any time).

 Even when visiting Jewish graves of someone that the visitor never knew, the custom is to place a small stone on the grave using the left hand.
 This shows that someone visited the gravesite, and is also a way of participating in the mitzvah of burial.
 Leaving flowers is not a traditional Jewish practice.
 Another reason for leaving stones is to tend the grave.
 In Biblical times, gravestones were not used; graves were marked with mounds of stones (a kind of cairn), so by placing (or replacing) them, one perpetuated the existence of the site.

 The tradition to travel to the graveside on the occasion of a Yahrzeit is ancient.

 Memorial through prayer

 Mourner's Kaddish

 Kaddish Yatom (heb. קדיש יתום lit.
-"Orphan's Kaddish") or the "Mourner's" Kaddish, is said at all prayer services, as well as at funerals and memorials.
+"Orphan's Kaddish") or the "Mourner's" Kaddish, is said at prayer services, as well as at funerals and memorials.
 Customs for reciting the Mourner's Kaddish vary markedly among various communities.
 In many Ashkenazi synagogues, particularly Orthodox ones, it is customary that everyone in the synagogue stands.
 In Sephardi synagogues, most people sit for most sayings of Kaddish.
 In many non-Orthodox Ashkenaz ones, the custom is that only the mourners themselves stand and chant, while the rest of the congregation sits, chanting only responsively.